 Renaissance Recovery’s IOP: California

-Here at The District Recovery Community, we offer a highly personalized California IOP to help you address your substance use disorder or alcohol use disorder.
+Here at Renaissance Recovery, we offer a highly personalized California IOP to help you address your substance use disorder or alcohol use disorder.

 How about if you feel IOP therapy makes the right fit but your home setup is unstable?
 Well, we can help you to arrange accommodation in one of our sober living homes.
 Here, you’ll be free to engage with intensive outpatient treatment while based in a supportive and inspiring environment surrounded by others undergoing a roughly similar experience in recovery.